Omen is a threat meter.

 - Fix "VGrip1Ratio" error that occurs when completing a drag and Omen incorrectly attempts to hide itself.

-- bump toc and version number
+- bump toc

 |File Name||Release Type||Game Version||Downloads||Date|